UKRAINIAN THEMES ACROSS A VARIETY OF CEU PRESS PUBLICATIONS

 This compilation features books of the Central European University Press, published since its establishment in 1993, that have some relevance to Ukraine, its history and culture.
 After the latest release, titles in the backlist are arranged by content: contemporary topics are on top, older themes below.
 For more substantial information about the content and availability, please click on the covers of the book, or on the links inserted into the citations.

-Books with a Ukrainian focus on CEU back list, contemporary topics on top, older themes below:
+Books with a Ukrainian focus on CEU back list, contemporary topics on top, historical themes below:

 “Most scholars acknowledge regionalism as a key factor in Ukrainian culture.
 However, there is neither a coherent understanding of the roots, character and implications of regionalism nor a consensus over the number of regions in Ukraine.”—from the collective volume of an interdisciplinary empirical research on regional specificities in Ukraine.